Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 The Rust ecosystem makes heavy use of the TOML file format

-We'll talk about this more much later on but now is a good time to pick up this extension
+We'll talk about this more later in the series but now is a good time to pick up this extension

 ### crates